"Antony Walker conducts with a tight, fizzing beat. He brings out Gluck's expanding orchestral palette in all its technicolour glory, a real treat."

 Mark Kanny, Pittsburgh Tribune Review

-With a repertoire of over 200 works from lyric opera, oratorio, choral and symphonic repertoire to his credit, Australian-born conductor Antony Walker is well-suited to the role of Music Director at Pittsburgh Opera, where he continues throughout the 2016-17 season.
-He has led performances at The Metropolitan Opera, Canadian Opera, English National Opera, Opera Australia, Santa Fe Opera, Welsh National Opera, Cincinnati Opera, Teatro Comunale di Bologna, BBC National Orchestra of Wales, Sydney Symphony Orchestra and the Orchestra of San Francisco Opera to name a few.
+With a repertoire of over 200 works from lyric opera, oratorio, choral and symphonic repertoire to his credit, Australian-born conductor Antony Walker is well-suited to the role of Music Director at Pittsburgh Opera and Artistic Director at Washington Concert Opera, positions he continues throughout the 2018/19 season.
+He has led performances at The Metropolitan Opera, Canadian Opera, English National Opera, Opera Australia, Santa Fe Opera, Welsh National Opera, Cincinnati Opera, Teatro Comunale di Bologna, Maggio Musicale di Firenze, BBC National Orchestra of Wales, Sydney Symphony Orchestra and the Orchestra of San Francisco Opera to name a few.
 Antony is also Music Director at Washington Concert Opera, for whom he conducts two titles per year.

-A co-Artistic Director and principal conductor at Sydney’s Pinchgut Opera, Antony is a prolific recording artist, having conducted and collaborated upon several award- winning recordings, of particular note The Voice with Teddy Tahu Rhodes which garnered the 2004 ARIA Award for Best Classical Music Album of the Year.
+Conductor Emeritus at Sydney’s Pinchgut Opera, Antony is a prolific recording artist, having conducted and collaborated upon several award- winning recordings, of note The Voice with Teddy Tahu Rhodes which garnered the 2004 ARIA Award for Best Classical Music Album of the Year.
 His DVD of the Emperor Concerto (also on CD as part of a complete set of the Beethoven Piano Concertos) won the international DVD Association Award for Music Excellence.
 Releases of Pinchgut Opera live recordings on the ABC Classics and Pinchgut Live labels have consistently won praise both in Australia and abroad.

-Originally trained as a cellist, Antony Walker’s understanding of orchestral repertoire is broad and he is known for his incisive interpretation and execution, as well as his insightful reading of new works.
-Additionally a former tenor, he is particularly sensitive to the needs of vocalists, founding Cantillation—a chorus of professional singers—and leading the group in performances and recordings of early works.
+Originally trained as a cellist, Antony Walker’s understanding of orchestral repertoire is broad, and he is known for his incisive interpretation and execution as well as his insightful reading of new works.
+A former tenor, he is particularly sensitive to the needs of vocalists, founding Cantillation in Sydney—a chorus of professional singers—and leading the group in performances and recordings of early works.
 Formerly Musical Director of Sydney Philharmonia Choirs, he later moved to the UK to take up the position of Chorus Master and Staff Conductor for Welsh National Opera where he remained from 1998–2002.

 This biography is for information only and should not be reproduced.